PDF Page Extractor

 Worked Examples:

-A 24-page invoice packet needs pages 1, 7, and 8.
+A 24-page packet needs the cover plus two supporting pages.
 Enter 1, 7-8 and keep typed order.
-Page Manifest should show output page 1 from source page 1, output page 2 from source page 7, and output page 3 from source page 8.
-Selected pages should read 3 before the PDF is downloaded.
+The manifest should show output page 1 from source page 1, output page 2 from source page 7, and output page 3 from source page 8.
+The selected page count should be 3.

-A 900-page scan loaded successfully, but 10- selects 891 pages.
-With the guard at 500, the action row reports Page guard exceeded and extraction stays disabled.
-Narrow the request, split the job into smaller runs, or raise the guard only after deciding the browser workload is acceptable.
+A 900-page scan loads successfully, but 10- selects 891 pages.
+With the guard at 500, extraction is blocked.
+Narrow the range, split the work into smaller runs, or raise the guard only after deciding the browser workload is acceptable.

-A contract prints the first exhibit page as page 1, but the PDF has a cover and index first.
+A contract prints the first exhibit page as page 1, but the PDF has a cover and index before it.
 Entering 1-3 copies the cover, index, and first exhibit page.
-The fix is to use the viewer page positions, such as 3-5, then verify the Source page column before using the extracted PDF.
+Use the PDF viewer's source positions, such as 3-5, then verify the Source page column.

 FAQ: